miaout17/lolize/README.md

 You will find that the last line won't be displayed forever.
 It seems hard to solve this problem, some platform-dependent C-extension is needed.

+## Caution

+* This is just a fun project
+* Never use this in your production project!!!!
+  * It will slow your console output
+  * If something gets wrong within output hook, the program might crash silently

 ## License